-Pastoral Support Worker.
-If there are concerns regarding a child, discussing this at the earliest convenience will be most beneficial to all involved.
-How will the school prepare children with an SEND to join their next setting/school/college/stage of education or life?
-Within our school Towards the end of the summer term children spend a morning with their new class teacher for the following year.
-Current class teachers meet with the teacher/s whose class the child will join to discuss all children, with a particular focus on those in vulnerable groups.
-Information is shared about the level of support individuals received in the previous class and resources and techniques that have been successful.
-Individual records are also passed on so new teachers can see the history of involvement with any child.
-To/from other schools We link with pre-schools and high schools in the area and share records of all children on the SEN Code of Practice when children transfer.
-In particular cases, where transition could be challenging, additional visits may be arranged with the school in order to ensure a positive experience of transition for the child.
-This will be managed alongside a programme of pastoral support if appropriate.
-INVOLVEMENT OF CHILDREN AND YOUNG PEOPLE How do you consult with pupils with SEND and involve them in their education, including planning for SEND intervention.
-Pupils have a copy of their targets on 'Good Learning Cards' (varying format according to age) and where appropriate, they have the opportunity to discuss their learning and achievements against their targets termly, during conferencing days.
-EVALUATING SEN PROVISION How do you evaluate the effectiveness of provision made for children and young people with SEND?
-Formative assessment (Teacher Assessment) and Summative assessment (Test) and recording routines used for all children enable class teachers to make judgements about children's progress.
+Where appropriate pupils have the apportunity to discuss their Where appropriate pupils have the opportunity to discuss their learning and achievements against their targets termly, during conferencing days.
+Conferencing days.
+EVALUATING SEN How do you avaluate the effectiveness of provision made for children PROVISION How do you evaluate the effectiveness of provision made for children PROVISION and young people with SEND?
+Formative assessment (Teacher Assessment) and Summative Formative assessment (Teacher Assessment) and Summative assessment (Test) and recording routines used for all children enable class teachers to make judgements about children's progress.
 Each class teacher is held accountable for their assessment data on a half termly basis, which highlights all children's progress.
 Where children are not making the expected progress, interventions are put in place.
 Individual targets set for SEND children will also show progress if they are met when reviewed.
 Children with SEND may also be reviewed using a range of other assessments such as the British Picture Vocabulary Scales (BPVS).
 These can be repeated to track progress over time.
-External agencies working with us in school may use more specialist assessments which also can help to monitor progress.
+External agencies working with us in school may use more specialist assessments which also can help to monitor progress. specialist assessments which also can help to monitor progress.
 Children with social, emotional and mental health needs may have progress tracked by monitoring how they respond to a range of pastoral support or behaviour management strategies and looking at the frequency and duration of periods of concerning behaviour.
 Parents and children will be invited to discuss and review individual targets at individual meetings held with the class teacher.
 If additional input from outside agencies is to be discussed, the SENCo may also attend these review meetings.
-Each meeting will look at progress towards meeting the targets set, next steps if they are met or additional support or alternative strategies to be put in place if targets remain the r same.
+Each meeting will look at progress towards meeting the targets set, next steps if they are met or additional support or alternative strategies to be put in place if targets remain the same.
 Pictorial formats will be used where needed to help children to share their views about how they are doing.
-SENCO contact details Name of SENCO MRS LISA WATTS Contact details: 01202 676207 CONCERNS AND COMPLAINTS How can parents raise concerns or make a complaint about SEN provision?
-Parents can make complaints or raise concerns through the openness of the school Any grievance or complaint should be addressed in the following order: 1) Informal or formal communication with the class teacher; 2) Arranged meeting with the class teacher and SENCO;3) Arranged meeting with the Headteacher or Deputy Headteacher Arranged meeting with the governor with responsibility for Inclusion, Mrs Monika Kwiatkowska; 5) The school will furnish the parents with a contact name to take the matter further as necessary.
+SENCO contact details Name of SENCO MRS LISA WATTS Contact details: 01202 676207 CONCERNS AND How can parents raise concerns or make a complaint about SEN COMPLAINTS provision?
+Parents can make complaints or raise concerns through the openness of the school Any grievance or complaint should be addressed in the following order: 1) Informal or formal communication with the class teacher; 2) Arranged meeting with the class teacher and SENCO; 3) Arranged meeting with the Headteacher or Deputy Headteacher 4) Arranged meeting with the governor with responsibility for Inclusion, Mrs Monika Kwiatkowska; 5) The school will furnish the parents with a contact name to take the matter further as necessary.

 We also have a policy for complaints, which can be accessed on the school website.

-OTHER INFORMATION What else do you think parents would like to know about your school?
-We are an Attachment Aware School and have supported other schools with strategies and good practice.
-COMPLETED BY MRS SHARON BETTS (Name and Position) DEPUTY HEDTEACHER & ACTING SENCO DATE COMPLETED SEPTEMBER 2018 UPDATE SEPTEMBER 2019
+COMPLETED BY MRS LISA WATTS

+(Name and Position) SENCO

+DATE COMPLETED SEPTEMBER 2020

+UPDATE SEPTEMBER 2021